What Are The Best Reflection Prompts For Teacher Well-Being?

-9. What new learning has inspired you in your career?
+9. What new learning has inspired you in your teaching?

-16. What tech tools are you most grateful for?
+16. What tech tools do you find the most useful?
 Why?
 How have they changed what you do?

 17. What is the most powerful aspect of being a connected educator?
 What are you grateful for?

 20. What do you appreciate about your colleagues?
-How do you support one another–maybe in less obvious ways?
+How do you support one another?

 21. Tell someone you know how grateful you are for the work they do.
-Share your story on social media or with colleagues or your family and friends.
+How did that conversation go?

-24. What traditions exist in your school or school community that you are most grateful for?
+24. What traditions exist in your school or local community that you are most grateful for?